cn0047/stash/ed/cloud/gcp/README.md

 Google Cloud Interconnect extends your on-premises network to Google's network through a highly available, low latency connection.

+Each VPC network is a global entity spanning all GCP regions.
+Each VPC network is subdivided into subnets, and each subnet is contained within a single region.
+Each subnet has a contiguous private RFC1918 IP space.
+Virtual machine instances in a VPC network can communicate with instances in all other subnets of the same VPC network, regardless of region, using their RFC1918 private IP addresses.
+You can isolate portions of the network, even entire subnets, using firewall rules.

 Max 5 network per GCP project.
 Internal Ip address used internal DNS server for FQDN.
 To scale Cloud VPN - add multiple tunnels.
 Subnets can not span across multiple regions.
 Cloud Router doesn't use BGP link to advertise network changes.
 Google Virtual Network Subnets are regional resource.

+#### ESP (Extensible Service Proxy)

+ESP - Envoy-based high-performance, scalable proxy that runs in front of OpenAPI or gRPC API backend and provides API management features.

+#### NAT (Network Address Translation)